John Delaney, first candidate in 2020 presidential race, drops out before Iowa caucuses

 CLICK HERE TO GET THE FOX NEWS APP

+Delaney told Fox News earlier this month that he'd be "staying through the early states" in the presidential election and then make a call.

+Asked which candidate he might support in the event he dropped out, he said at the time, "I would want to support a candidate who’s running on these real solutions."

-While Delaney did not say what his next move will be, he made an appeal against pessimism amid bitterly partisan times.
+Now that he's out, Delaney did not say what his next move will be, but he made an appeal against pessimism amid bitterly partisan times.

 "Never bet against the United States of America," he said.
 "And please don’t listen to the cynics, the naysayers and the dividers ... the world gets better every year and the United States of America has driven much of this progress."